PM Modi pays surprise visit to Ujjwala scheme beneficiary's house, drinks tea | Entertainment

 Modi, who was in the temple town to unveil a 'new look old' city with an airport, a revamped train station and multiple projects, made a sudden stopover at the woman's house who holds the distinction of being the 10th-crore beneficiary of the Ujjwala scheme.

-The scheme was started in May 2016 to provide LPG connection to women of below poverty line (BPL) families.
+The scheme was started in May 2016 to provide LPG connection to women belonging to below poverty line (BPL) families.

 ''Earlier, I had a kutcha house, but now it has become pucca,'' she said and expressed her happiness for being able to host Modi at her house.